Software is a great combination between artistry and engineering. – Bill Gates

 You can also add the bank address and contact information here.

-Go to the Bank Account List and click on "Add Bank Account."
+Go to the Bank Account List and click "Add Bank Account".

 Enter the Bank Account Name.